 Before leaving Palestine, I return to Battir to say goodbye to my aunts.
 My cousin B. offers to drive me and my cousin Z. from Battir to the Allenby Bridge.
 Because B. has a car with West Bank license plates he is not allowed to go through Jerusalem to link up with the road to Jericho.
 We must take the notorious Wadi al-Nar ("valley of fire") road which winds down through the hills from Bethlehem all the way into the Jordan valley, before snaking back up towards Ramallah.
 Palestinians are required to use this road so as not to inconvenience Israel with their presence in Jerusalem.
 The inclines are steeper and the hairpin turns sharper then any road I've seen (and I drove along the mountain roads in southern Jordan just a few days before).
 Palestinian cars wanting to make the 30 kilometer trip from Bethlehem to Ramallah must take this road its full 75 km length.
 We only take it until we connect with the Jericho road, however.
 Several times we pass from areas under full Israeli control to ostensible Palestinian control.
 The change is marked only by painted concrete blocks placed at the side of the road.
 For one stretch, the road reverts to Israeli control simply because a settler bypass road passes near it, about two or three hundred metres away.

 Leaving the West Bank via Allenby bridge is a far more onerous process than arriving.
 First we must pass through the "Istiraha" in Jericho.
 My cousin pays all the necessary fees to the Palestinian Authority and the occupation and we board a crowded bus which will take us to the Jordanian border terminal on the other side of the river.
 The bus trundles out of Palestinian Authority territory, and arrives at the gate of the Israeli border compound.
 The bus waits at a yellow gate until the Israelis decide to let us in to the compound.
 We wait five minutes and nothing happens.
 Finally the driver honks a few times and the yellow gate opens.
 The bus is now in a clearing surrounded by concrete barriers on all sides.
 Over the barrier I can see the small building where the Israeli soldiers who man the compound live.
 There is a basket ball hoop for their leisure.
 I imagine they must hate service in this forlorn place.
 The bus is now surrounded by soldiers.
 They open all the luggage compartments and inspect all around.
 Then, two soldiers board the bus, accompanied by a man in civilian clothes, from the Palestinian authority.
 One soldier stands at the front of the bus facing the passengers, his automatic rifle at the ready.
 The PA official proceeds up the bus checking the papers of Palestinian travelers.
 The second Israeli soldier follows immediately behind the PA official and rechecks all the papers as well as those of "foreigners" such as myself, over whom the PA has no authority.
-Once all the checks are done, the soldiers jump off the bus, wave us on, and we cross the bridge.
+Once all the checks are done, the soldiers jump off the bus, wave us on, and we go on to the Israeli border terminal, where after more checks we will board Jordanian buses to take us across the bridge.